skip to Main Content

 12:15 Lunch

-1:30 Subway from Union Theological Seminary to Centre Culturel, Spirituel, et Traditionel — Vodou temple in Brownsville, BK
+1:30 Subway or Cabs from Union Theological Seminary to Centre Culturel, Spirituel, et Traditionel — Vodou temple in Brownsville, BK

-Site Visit, Haitian Dinner, and (maybe) Vodou Ceremony, led by Henry Goldschmidt and above all temple members
+Site Visit and Vodou Ceremony, led by Henry Goldschmidt and above all CCST members

 8:30 Coffee and Light Refreshments

-9:00 Debrief / Discussion of Site Visits to B’nai Jeshurun and Centre Culturel, Spirituel, et Traditionel
+9:00 Debrief / Discussion of Site Visits to Mosque of Islamic Brotherhood and Centre Culturel, Spirituel, et Traditionel

 What do you do when you can’t go visit?
-Demonstration and discussion of tools for online experiential learning during the COVID pandemic and beyond, including Google Street View, Google Earth, YouTube, and Zoom
+Demonstration and discussion of tools for online experiential learning, including Google Street View, Google Earth, YouTube, and Zoom

 Optional: